goatfish100/qrrouter/README.md

 qrrouter - can be run two ways - in Docker and orchestrated with docker-compose or with go with Mongo running on locally or in Docker.

-Running Locally
-set two environmental variables - like this.
+Running Locally - please include a .env file with the following settings configured.
+This gets picked up on start up of app AWS_BUCKET=XXXX
+AWS_PASSPHRASE=XXXX
+AWS_KEY=xxxx
+AWS_URL=s3.amazonaws.com
+COOKIE_SECRET=whateveryouwant
-export MONGO_HOST=localhost
+MONGO_HOST=localhost
-export QRROUTER_PORT=8004
+QRROUTER_PORT=8010

 Dependencies/Building:
 godeps is not used for package management and versioning -